 8. What should I do if I find a tick on my horse?

-Some of the common folk methods include applying petroleum jelly, fingernail polish, 70 percent isopropyl alcohol or a hot kitchen match to the attached tick.
-While these methods are thought to induce a tick to “detach” from an attachment site, they actually stimulate a tick to secrete more saliva, cause regurgitation or introduce other tick-body secretions or excretions into the wound.
-These procedures increase the risk of secondary infection around the bite location.
+Do NOT use any of the commonly described folk methods to remove ticks, such as applying petroleum jelly, fingernail polish, 70 percent isopropyl alcohol or a hot kitchen match to the attached tick.
+While these methods are thought to induce a tick to “detach” from an attachment site, they actually stimulate a tick to secrete more saliva, cause regurgitation, and introduce other tick-body secretions or excretions into the wound.
+These procedures increase the risk of tick-borne disease transmission and secondary infection around the bite location.
 The best method is to implement the following procedure:

 Another method of tick removal is spraying the tick with pyrethrins or pyrethroids containing aerosol repellent, and then spraying again within one minute.
 Ticks will fall off after treatment.

-To submit a tick for identification, place the tick in a container of alcohol (optimally 70 percent ethanol or 70 percent isopropyl) and send the specimen to a State or Federal (National Veterinary Services Laboratory) veterinary diagnostic laboratory responsible for tick identification.
-Samples may also be submitted to regional diagnostic veterinary laboratories where they will then be sent onto the NVSL.
+To submit a tick for identification, place the tick in a container of alcohol (optimally 70 percent ethanol or 70 percent isopropyl) and send the specimen to a State, Federal, or University veterinary diagnostic laboratory with capabilities for tick identification.

-9. If my horse tests positive for B. caballi or B. equi, the causative agents of EP, what do I do?
+9. If my horse tests positive for B. caballi or T. equi, the causative agents of EP, what do I do?

-The options for positive horses in the U.S. are lifelong quarantine, euthanasia, export from the U.S. or enrollment in an ongoing treatment research program with oversight by USDA.
+The options for positive horses in the U.S. are lifelong quarantine, euthanasia, export from the U.S., or enrollment in the EP treatment program with oversight by USDA.